DrThomasAger/smile/README.md

 ![Smile Prompt Language v0.4](Smile-logo.png)

-# Smile Prompt Language
+# (: Smile Prompt Language

+Write structured prompts in a consistent way for predictably positive results!

-Smile is a structured markup for writing prompts in a consistent, compact and human friendly way.
-Think of it like markdown but for Large Language Model (LLM) prompts.
+Smile is a structured markup for increasing instruction following in prompts.
+It does this by providing guidance when writing prompts in a consistent, compact and human friendly way.

+Think of it like when raw text became HTML, or unstructured data became markdown.
+Now prompt text can become structured (: Smile for Large Language Models (LLM) to read.

+# What is a (: Smile?
 It uses a small set of text emojis like  `(:` composed of mouths  `:` and brackets  `(` to label sections of a prompt so that humans and large language models (LLMs) can understand a consistent the  structure.
 It enhances instruction following, team coherence, and token efficiency.